 You wanted Division A and Division B to stop working in silos and have decided to amalgamate A and B under a new C so now they have one single management, one home, one roof and one organization chart.
 But the new C people continue to ignore each other.
 Perhaps you were too quick in giving a structural answer (the reorganization) to what it was a behavioural problem -people not talking to each other.

 You are rich in labels but poor in results because you may lack or have been short of ‘the one single view’, an architect’s view.
-You have been building a house with an expensive plumbing system that doesn’t work, a garden with beautiful plants unsuitable for your weather, you are really short of one bedroom, your car is too big for the garage and the legal status of your planning permission is at the very least dubious.
-And the invitations to the housewarming party have already been sent to the world.
+You have been building a house with an expensive plumbing system that doesn’t work; a garden with beautiful plants unsuitable for your weather; you are really short of one bedroom; your car is too big for the garage and the legal status of your planning permission is at the very least dubious.
+And the invitations to the housewarming party have already been sent out to the world.

-If you can imagine these scenarios either because you are about to embark upon any of these ventures or are half a way there, or have been left with the PowerPoint stacks, we are the people who will help you either to avoid, remedy or completely rescue.
-We are your organizational architects that either you need, or needed but did not have.
+If you can imagine these scenarios either because you are about to embark upon any of these ventures or are halfway there, or have been left with the PowerPoint stacks, we are the people who will help you either to avoid, remedy or completely rescue.
+We are the organizational architects that you need.

 You probably have a strategic plan and a business plan.
 Perhaps you also have a marketing plan and a social media plan.
 You may not be short of plans.
 Except one.
 A culture plan.
 We are not talking about an HR plan or a Talent Management or a Succession plan.
 You see?
 You have even more plans.
 It is about your whole house, not just the bricks, the wooden floors, the garden, the plumbing system or the heating but the house itself, your home and what life looks like inside.
 Organizations are the same, they are ‘homes’ for all of the above, from strategy to operations to human resources.
 Do you have your ‘home plan’?